CREATE-knowledge-planning/create-integration/README.md

 - `$ ./venvstart.sh`
 will enter the python venv, setting the appropriate environment variables.
 The same script will also initialize the venv if it hasn't been created yet.

-Once this is ready, create a database in Neo4J using either their GUI or CLI, and note the password.

 Once in the virtual environment, as a first time setup, run:
 - `$ ./fill_db.sh`
-- `$ ./compile_propagator.sh`

 Finally, to run a gauntlet of simulations:
 - `$ ./run_simulation_display.sh`